devgiants/websites-backup/README.md

 3. Backup timestamp (among the availables ones)

 Then it will put the files (basically tar + sql files) in /tmp folder.

+The application is modular, each storage is created a Devgiants/Protocol/Protocol class instance.

+More to come : SSH Protocol, Local filesystem Protocol, tests...